w3c/wot-architecture/proposals/WoT Architecture Explainer.md

 as Swagger/OpenAPI, which are focused on defining APIs that are based on HTTP.

 ## References & acknowledgements

-[//]: # (Your design will change and be informed by many people; acknowledge them in an ongoing way!
-It helps build community and, as we only get by through the contributions of many, is only fair.)

-[//]: # (McCool: Perhaps link to the various github repos as well?)

 The "Web of Things" (WoT) started as an academic initiative in the form of publications and, from 2010 to 2017,